Financial stimulus in rich countries could worsen fates of poorer economies | The Japan Times

 There is one big exception: China, which continues to benefit from diversification inflows as it opens up the world’s second-largest bond market to overseas investors.
 China’s aggressive efforts to contain the virus have also helped its stock market outperform global counterparts.

 For others, it’s been a bruising start to 2020.
-An MSCI Inc. gauge of stocks excluding China handed investors a 31% loss last quarter, worse than the 21% drop for advanced-economy shares.
-Brazil, South Africa, Russia and Mexico have all seen their currencies tumble more than 20% against the dollar the past three months.
+An MSCI Inc. gauge of stocks excluding China handed investors a 31 percent loss last quarter, worse than the 21 percent drop for advanced-economy shares.
+Brazil, South Africa, Russia and Mexico have all seen their currencies tumble more than 20 percent against the dollar the past three months.

 If advanced economies stay closed into the second half, markets might start testing central banks’ capacity to backstop the system.
 For emerging markets, problems could crystallize even sooner.
 In many cases, dependence on external funds is greater than it was in 2008.
 Those funds are now drying up.